 Rae Gellel lives in Greenwich, South East London, where she writes short fiction fuelled by Red Bull and supported by an audience of several cats.
 She fits writing around work in the charity sector and and plans to one day stop procrastinating and write a novel.

 Oladele Oladeji was born in London in the mid-sixties.
-He studied a BSc in Archaeology and has been in the last six years published three books of poetry, and also on numerous occasions been published by the Big Issue Magazine.
+He studied a BSc in Archaeology and has, in the last six years, had three books of poetry published, and also on numerous occasions has been published by the Big Issue Magazine.
 Oladele came on the MA in Creative writing to sharpen his skill and voice in the art of writing.